 HEAT – A soldering pencil as well as molten solder are both really hot.
 They will burn you and it will hurt.
 It can hurt a lot.
 It can make your skin give off smoke and that smells bad.
 If left unattended a hot soldering pencil can cause fires, melt carpeting, burn workbenches, and make the cat dance like never before.
 An unsuspecting person can pick up a hot soldering iron and get a nasty burn (trust me on this one!).
 Never leave a soldering tool warming or hot and unattended.

-Additionally, a hot soldering iron can almost instantly melt plastic parts and upholstery in a hurry.
+Additionally, a hot soldering iron can almost instantly melt plastic parts and upholstery.
 Use care when soldering as well as when moving the iron to and from the solder joint.
 If the cord gets caught when moving the iron it can easily cause you to drop the hot tool onto something expensive or painful.
 NEVER place a soldering iron on saddles, luggage, body work, painted surfaces, or on or near any heat-sensitive surface.

 LEAD and VAPORS- solder contains a good amount of lead and handling it over a long period of time may have negative health consequences.
 The vapors caused by soldering can, over time, cause health problems as well.
 Work in a well ventilated area.
 I usually work out doors and use a fan to blow the vapors away from me.
 The smoke that is given off by the flux in the solder is also not a good thing to breathe.